utcsilab/Nufft_Torch/README.md

 # Nufft_Torch
 PyTorch Implementation of NUFFT.
 Allows users to use track gradients for both input images and NUFFT coordinates.
-Based on SigPy.
+Based on SigPy and https://github.com/tomer196/pytorch-nufft with changes to the adjoint to fix overlapping coordinate errors.

 Used to for non-Cartesian motion correction here: https://github.com/utcsilab/motion_score_mri